Get to know our team

 What is your current state of mind?

 Optimistic.
-It’s been a challenging year in many ways, with the pandemic and growing inequality and turmoil south of the border.
-But the last year has been amazing for our work: traffic on our principal website more than doubled, we started offering webinars, and we helped more people than ever take action on their legal problems.
-Plus, it’s spring and the weather is getting better.
+It’s been a challenging few years in many ways, with the pandemic and growing inequality and polarization in society.
+But the last few years have been amazing for our work: traffic on our websites has grown dramatically, we started offering webinars (which are hugely popular), and we helped more people than ever take action on their legal problems.

 Which words or phrases do you most overuse?